 IF YOU LIKE PARTIES, SECRETS, RIDDLES, AND LADYBIRDS THIS COULD BE THE BOOK FOR YOU.
-CONTAINS MORSE CODE!
+CONTAINS REAL MORSE CODE PUZZLES TO SOLVE.

 Minnie is planning her best birthday ever when a string of riddles sets her off on a birthday treasure hunt.